-If you don’t have the required qualifications either directly or through transferable skills, the initial qualifying questions that are usually asked at the beginning of job applications will usually weed out your application.
+If you don’t have the required qualifications either directly or through transferable skills, the qualifying questions that are typically asked at the beginning of job applications will usually weed out your application.

-Instead of applying for a job that at the surface you don’t meet the qualifications for, write down possible transferable skills and compare them to the qualifications that the job requires.
+Instead of applying for a job that at the surface you don’t meet the qualifications for, write down all of the possible transferable skills and compare them to the qualifications that the job requires.

 If you’re able to articulate these skills through your resume and/or cover letter go for it!

 Also, be prepared to speak to how you meet the minimum qualifications once you reach the phone screen and interview stages of the selection process.

 Start the process of acquiring the required skills through education, interning or volunteering.

 Find a mentor already in the position you’re in so that you can determine the quickest and most efficient way to acquire the skills you need.